nanovazquez/reactjs-training/exercise-4/README.md

 }
 ```

-For this type of methods that only manipulate the state, Redux suggests the use of **selectors**, which are simply functions that encapsulate this logic and can be reused across your application.
+For this type of methods that only manipulate the state, Redux suggests the use of **selectors**, which are simply functions that encapsulate this logic to be reused across your application.
 Making this a selector is simple, you only need to create a **selectors.ts** file and place it inside the proper data domain folder:

 ```js
 export const getPages = (state) => {